 I love philosophy so much now that my expanding passions for it took me to an MA and, now, a PhD.

 I am currently in Saving Mode because, unlike in science, a PhD in philosophy requires some serious, concerted creativity with money (well, not for everyone) in addition to the usual gall and determination required of PhD candidates.
 I, therefore, hope to self-fund my research project—a hearty ambition of mine for quite some time—partially through writing.
 With this in mind, I am working on producing content that people can enjoy more accessibly while maintaining philosophical accuracy and existential poignancy so that you can still take something away with you—something you can feel—each time you come away from The Human Front.

 There is a Buy Me a Coffee button plastered at the bottom of every page you access.
 So don’t forget you can help me out with a small donation—whatever you can spare!

 Lastly, I always welcome content contributions to the website.
 I will even edit your work for you whilst leaving as much originality as I can.
 If you’re interested, please contact me via email or one of my social media streams accessible at the bottom of each page of The Human Front, your source of real-life philosophy.

-Will Clayton, Tom Wrinch, Daniel Spicer, Chiara Vassell, Katherine Smart, Ronald Visperas, Jerome Finch, Benjamin Fongenie, Jen Corps, Danielle Ross, Olivia Ross, Anonymous, Mike Maher, Ciaran Chivers-Procter.
+Will Clayton, Tom Wrinch, Daniel Spicer, Chiara Vassell, Katherine Smart, Ronald Visperas, Anonymous, Ciaran Chivers-Procter, Anonymous.